School Bus Driver

 Best Rated

-Asked by AA over 11 years ago
+Asked by Deborah over 11 years ago

 when using a wheel chair lift with a full bus of kids do you leave engine running while getting off bus?

-Asked by lucky over 11 years ago
+Asked by lucky almost 12 years ago

 In order for the lift to operate, there has to be some power to the bus.
 I do not know if the bus just needs to be in the "on" position or fully running for the lift to work, but usually since on special needs buses there is more than one person on the bus (driver and aide) it is usually safe to leave the bus running while picking up and dropping off a student since there are several adults around to handle situations.